Slater and Gordon Limited – Annual report – 30 June 2022

 The Group earns revenue from the provision of general legal services, including project litigation.
 Revenue for general legal services is recognised over time in the accounting period when services are rendered.
 Revenue recognised is carried as ‘Work in progress’ until the matter is finalised and a client invoice is raised.

-Fee arrangements from general legal services include NWNF arrangements, fixed fee arrangements, and partially or fully funded litigation.
+Fee arrangements from general legal services include NWNF arrangements, contingency fee arrangements, fixed fee arrangements, and partially or fully funded litigation.

 NWNF arrangements: Revenue is estimated using a most likely amount approach on a contract by contract basis.
 Management makes a detailed assessment of the amount of revenue expected to be received and the probability of success of each case.
 Variable consideration is included in revenue only to the extent that it is highly probable that a significant reversal will not occur.